 Skip to main content

-Katerina is currently Stipendiary Lecturer of Spanish at St Anne's College Oxford.
-She is reading for the DPhil in Medieval and Modern Languages (Spanish) at Wolfson College with a thesis title of: 'Iconographic Strength: Female Agency through Immaculist Devotion in Calderón’s Marian Autos Sacramentales'.
-Her thesis sheds light on early modern feminism.
-She addresses the gap in scholarship on Pedro Calderón de la Barca’s promotion of female agency in his autos sacramentales.
-Her thesis examines how iconography of Mary's Immaculate Conception positions women as exemplars of strength and virtue for both sexes.
-Her primary research interests lie in Mariology; conceptions of mind and body in early modern literature; women and gender representations in early modern literature; early modern sensory perception.
+I am reading for the DPhil in Medieval and Modern Languages (Spanish) at Wolfson College with a thesis title of: 'Iconographic Strength: Female Agency through Immaculist Devotion in Calderón’s Marian Autos Sacramentales'.
+My thesis elucidates early modern feminism and female agency.
+I argue that iconography of Mary's Immaculate Conception positions women as exemplars of strength and virtue for both sexes.
+My primary research interests lie in early modern Hispanic drama, Mariology, philosophy of mind in early modern literature, moral philosophy, women and gender in early modern literature, early modern sensory perception.

 Teaching: